After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

-_Note 1: You could do the same to TV shows (i.e. have multiple sub-dirs within `TV`), but this guide will not go over that.
+_Note: You could do the same to TV shows (i.e. have multiple sub-dirs within `TV`), but this guide will not go over that.
 However, the steps are similar to the ones below._

-_Note 2: If you have a separate Plex and Feeder setup, the following steps will be done on the server where Plex is installed._

 ### 1. Create folders in Google Drive